The Family and Medical Leave Act (FMLA) Explained: What Is It, Requirements & Other Questions Answered

 Where a significant portion of the employer's workforce is not proficient in English, the employer must provide the notice in the language in which the employees are literate.
 Employers also must follow applicable requirements for notices under Federal and State law for sensory-impaired individuals.

-Willful failure to post the required FMLA notice may result in a civil money penalty by the U.S. Department of Labor, Wage and Hour Division, not to exceed $110 (as of the publishing date of this article) for each separate offense.
+Willful failure to post the required FMLA notice may result in a civil money penalty by the U.S. Department of Labor, Wage and Hour Division, not to exceed $211, effective Jan.
+15, 2024, for each separate offense.
 Employers should be aware that other notice provisions, besides the FMLA poster, also exist under the Act.

 For covered employers, failing to provide employees with the required FMLA notifications could have detrimental effects on operations, perhaps in the form of compliance violations, costly fines, and even lawsuits.